 You’ve probably read a lot of tips regarding this PowerPoint snafu.
 But the more articles you read, the more confusing it gets.
-One source points out that you should only keep your presentation to a maximum of ten slides.
-Another source says you should get rid of all the text in your PowerPoint design.
+Some would point out that you should only keep your presentation to a maximum of ten slides.
+Others might say you should get rid of all the text in your PowerPoint design.

 How many slides should my presentation have?

 The number of slides in your PowerPoint deck depends on the topic you’re going to discuss.
 A sales pitch comes from a completely different context than a seminar.

 In order to answer this question, scribble your ideas on paper before putting them on your slides.
 Identify your key points and arrange them in a logical manner to create a rough outline.
 From there, you can gauge just how many concepts you’ll be discussing.
 It’s important to keep your number of slides minimal, but also enough to cover all the main points in your presentation.

 Should I include audio-visual elements to my presentation?